ArabLit: Arabic women in translation

 Every August, ArabLit highlights literature by Arab women during the Women in Translation Month, founded by the book blogger Meytal Radzinski in 2014.
-This initiative, related to the Three Percent website at Rochester University, has stressed the small number of international translated books of only 3% in the US book market.
-ArabLit's Women in Translation Month highlights Arab women’s presence in English translations, both as authors, translators, graphic artists or literary scholars.
+This initiative, related to the Three Percent website at University of Rochester, has stressed the small number of international translated books of only 3% in the US book market.
+ArabLit's Women in Translation Month highlights Arab women's presence in English translations, both as authors, translators, graphic artists or literary scholars.
 On average, 70% of Arabic translations to English have been works by Arab male authors.
 The remaining 30% of translations were written by women, while many of the authors and the majority of translators of contemporary Arab literature are women.
 Referring to publishers' recent interest in Arab women writers, often just based on stereotypical attitudes towards women and regardless of their works' literary value, ArabLit quoted Syrian writer Abeer Esber who said that “Unfortunately, women in Arab countries are currently finding it easier, for all the wrong reasons, to find a publisher for their books.”

-The recommended books for 2022 include fiction by Malika Moustadraf, Sonia Nimr, Jokha al-Harthi, Maya Abu al-Hayyat, Samira Azzam, Bushra Al-Maqtari, Stella Gaitano and Djamila Morani.
+The recommended books for 2022 included fiction by Malika Moustadraf, Sonia Nimr, Jokha al-Harthi, Maya Abu al-Hayyat, Samira Azzam, Bushra Al-Maqtari, Stella Gaitano and Djamila Morani.